neurodata-cobalt/cobalt/docs/group/Sprint2_details.md

-# Sprint 2 Goals
+# Cobalt Sprint 2 Goals

-Vikram Chandrashekhar<br/>
-Srivathsa PV<br/>
-Jason Yim<br/>
-Jonathan Liu<br/>
+##### Team: Vikram Chandrashekhar, Srivathsa PV, Jason Yim, Jonathan Liu

-Our sprint 2 goals are as follows
+Our sprint 2 goals and assignees are as follows:

-1. Registration package with affine and LDDMM registration
+1. Registration package with affine and LDDMM registration -- `@vikram`
-2. Simple blob detection python package with 1 algorithm (including region-based analysis -- dependent on registration)
+2. Simple blob detection python package with 1 algorithm (including region-based analysis -- dependent on registration) -- `@srivathsa`
-3. demonstrate MVP to reduce gridding artifacts in COLM/La Vision data
+3. demonstrate MVP to reduce gridding artifacts in COLM/La Vision data -- `@jyim`
-4. work with `avatr` to help integrate our pipeline into their infrastructure / annotate cell/tractography subvolumes
+4. work with `avatr` to help integrate our pipeline into their infrastructure / annotate cell/tractography subvolumes -- `@jonl1096`

 ___